saulocantanhede/tfgreek2/docs/features/tense.md

 '' | Empty for any wordtype other than a verb | 109422

 ## Note
-The 'future perfect' tense (Describing a completed action in the future) is not found in the text.
+The 'future perfect' tense (describing a completed action in the future) is not found in the text.

 ## Source description